 Directly across from the entrance of Harry Potter and the Forbidden Journey, tadpoles can take on a family-friendly roller coaster, Flight of the Hippogriff.
 Hagrid gives young wizards and witches instructions on how to approach and fly on a hippogriff.
 Proper etiquette is needed to avoid any danger, so don’t froget to bow your head in front of Buckbeak!
 The coaster swoops and spirals around the pumpkin patch, providing incredible views of the castle and Hogsmeade below.

 At the end of the day, you’ll want to stick around for the Nighttime Lights at Hogwarts Castle show once the sun goes down.
 On select nights, the castle transforms as the background for a magical projection show that showcases the Hogwarts houses (Ravenclaw pride!).
 The show itself lasts about five minutes, but it plays every 20 minutes or so, starting after dusk until the park closes.
-Depending on the season, there are different versions, including The Magic of Christmas at Hogwarts Castle in November and December and Dark Arts at Hogwarts Castle, which debuted last year in September just in time for Halloween.
+Depending on the season, there are different versions, including Dark Arts at Hogwarts Castle in September and October and The Magic of Christmas at Hogwarts Castle in November and December.

 So fellow Ravenclaws — OK, Gryffindors, Slytherins and Hufflepuffs too — what are you most excited to experience in the Wizarding World of Harry Potter at Universal Orlando?
 What questions do you have?
 Share in the comments below!